-Next we study the welfare effect of simultaneous changes in price and wage flexibility on welfare, and how those effects depend on the monetary policy regime and the presence or not of a ZLB constraint.
+Next we study the welfare effect of simultaneous changes in price and wage flexibility on welfare, and how those effects depend on the monetary policy regime and the presence or absence of a ZLB constraint.

-Figure 10 shows the welfare loss from fluctuations in the economy, as a function of θ_w (line with blue circles) and as a function of θ (line with red diamonds).
-We use θ to denote a common value for θ_w and θ_p .
-The other parameters are kept at their baseline value.11 The figure shows outcomes without a ZLB constraint in the model.
+Figure 9 shows the welfare loss from fluctuations in the economy, as a function of $\theta_w$ (line with blue circles) and as a function of $\theta$ (line with red diamonds).
+We use $\theta$ to denote a common value for $\theta_w$ and $\theta_p$ .
+The other parameters are kept at their baseline value.
+The figure shows outcomes without the ZLB constraint.
 The top panels show the outcome under a Taylor rule, conditional on demand shocks or technology shocks being the source of fluctuations.
-As discussed above, in both cases, an increase in wage flexibility leads to a deterioration in welfare for a large range of initial θ_w values.
-On the other hand, and starting from the baseline setting of 0.75 for θ , a similar deterioration of welfare obtains locally in response to a simultaneous increase in price and wage flexibility (i.e. a decrease in θ).
-However, as the same plot reveals, the relation between welfare losses and nominal rigidities changes sign at relatively large values of θ , implying that a nontrivial joint increase in price and wage flexibility from their baseline value would generate a welfare improvement.
-The bottom-right panel shows the corresponding outcome under the optimal policy when technology shocks are the source of fluctuations.12 In this case, and as discussed above, an increase in wage flexibility (while keeping θ_p constant) is welfare improving.
-Interestingly, as shown in Figure 10, that improvement vanishes (and becomes a welfare deterioration) when both prices and wages become more flexible (locally) starting from the baseline value for θ .
-The reason for this is that both price and wage inflation become more volatile in that case (with and without the ZLB), offsetting the smaller losses due to a more stable output gap.
+As discussed above, in both cases, an increase in wage flexibility leads to a deterioration in welfare for a large range of initial $\theta_w$ values.
+However, and starting from the baseline setting of 0.75 for $\theta$ , a similar deterioration of welfare is obtained locally in response to a simultaneous increase in price and wage flexibility (i.e. a decrease in $\theta$ ).
+However, as the same graph reveals, the relation between welfare losses and nominal rigidities changes sign at relatively large values of $\theta$ , implying that a non-trivial joint increase in price and wage flexibility from their baseline value generates a welfare improvement.

+The bottom-right panel of Figure 9 shows the corresponding outcome under the optimal policy when technology shocks are the source of fluctuations.
+In this case, and as discussed above, an increase in wage flexibility (while keeping $\theta_p$ constant) is welfare improving.
+Interestingly, as shown in Figure 9, that improvement vanishes (and becomes a welfare deterioration) when both prices and wages become more flexible (locally) starting from the baseline value for $\theta$ .
+The reason is that both price and wage inflation become more volatile in that case (with and without the ZLB), offsetting the smaller losses due to a more stable output gap.